balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 uri

-> The KMS object or object type to which the request applies.
+> A URI identifying a KMS object or object type (e.g. GMBC or GK) to which the request applies.

 The JSON content rules above are used in conjunction with additional request type specific rules, defined later in this document, to produce the full request payload definition for each KMS operation.